RelievedSnow/RelievedSnow/README.md

-- 👋 Hi, I’m @RelievedSnow.I am a Student Currently in my Second Year.
+- 👋 Hi, I’m @RelievedSnow.
 - 👀 I’m interested in Web Developement
-- 🌱 I’m currently learning BSC-IT from Mumbai University.
 - 💞️ I’m looking to collaborate on Full-Stack Develpoment
 - 📫 How to reach me neelam122001@gmail.com
 - Instagram - neelamsavardekar.